 This test verifies normal operation of the DUT during brief supply voltage interruptions.
-The supply voltage shall drop out from 11 V to 0 V and return to 11 V. The duration of the drop out increases from 10 $\mu$ s to 2 s in increments as shown in Table 4.
-Test levels are set open circuit ( $\geq$ 1 kohm load) with fall time and rise time less than 1.5 $\mu$ s each.
+The supply voltage shall drop out from 11 V to 0 V and return to 11 V. The duration of the drop out increases from 10 μ s to 2 s in increments as shown in Table 4.
+Test levels are set open circuit (\geq 1 kohm load) with fall time and rise time less than 1.5 μ s each.
 The DUT operation shall be monitored during the test and the interval time between dropouts shall be sufficient to verify normal DUT operation.
-Refer to LP-388C-YY for CG test procedure.